FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.md

 You can add a decoder for a custom format.
 You can also replace the default decoder services provided by the bundle for the ``json`` and ``xml`` formats.
-Below you can see how to override the decoder for the json format (the xml decoder is explicitely kept to its default service):
+Below you can see how to override the decoder for the json format (the xml decoder is explicitly kept to its default service):

 ```yaml
 # app/config/config.yml